 A huge advantage of this approach is that nothing about your content ever touches our servers!
 We can’t use, sell or leak your personal information since we never had it in the first place!

 Blob is much more than just a search engine

 Blob’s objective is to “simplify your digital life”, and helping you find your content quickly is just one part of it.
-While Blob is an indexer like Google and Bing, it is also much more – it is an aggregator that lets you search, organize, manage and use all your digital content.
-These capabilities are built on top of the index files Blob creates, but there’s another powerful Blob capability that enables this – the ability to create arbitrary content selection rules.
+Blob is much more than an indexer – it is an aggregator that lets you search, organize, manage and use all your digital content.
+There’s a powerful Blob capability that enables this – the ability to create arbitrary content selection rules.
 A content selection rule specifies:

 - a) which storage locations it operates on

 - b) which content type it operates on

 - c) which content properties it operates on and

 Here’s an example: From a) all storage locations b) select emails c) such that email date d) is within the range Jan 1, 2010 and Feb 1, 2010.
 Another example: From my a) C:\, D:\, Yahoo email account and Google Drive accounts b) select photos c) such that the “camera used” property d) contains the word “iphone”.
 You can combine together multiple such rules using “AND” and “OR” operators to create very powerful searches.